 Harm reduction is used to describe the methadone programme.
 This is when those addicted to heroin are given methadone as a ‘replacement’.
 Whilst the merits of this approach are debatable, thousands of people have come to depend on methadone to control their addiction to opiates, and going without really forces these people back onto street heroin.

-All this is putting strain on A&E services
+All this is putting a strain on A&E services

 The above state-of-affairs means many people are seeking out the assistance of A&E instead of specific addiction services.
 The number of hospital admissions in 2015/16 relating to drug poisoning was 15,074.
 This represents a 51% increase compared to 2005/05.